zamboni-lab/SLAW/README.md

 # SLAW

-SLAW is a scalable containerized untargeted LC-MS processing workflow.
+SLAW is a scalable containerized untargeted LC-MS processing workflow developped by Alexis Delabriere in the [Zamboni Lab](https://imsb.ethz.ch/research/zamboni.html) at ETH Zurich.
+An explanation of the advantages of SLAW and its motivations of development can be found in this [blog post] (https://metabolomics.blog/2021/07/02/slaw/).
+If you want to cite SLAW please use the following (updated when accepted):
+Delabriere A, Warmer P, Brennsteiner V and Zamboni N, SLAW: A scalable and self-optimizing processing workflow for untargeted LC-MS (submitted).
 The three core points of SLAW are:
  * Scalability: SLAW can process thousands of SAMPLES efficiently
  * Inclusion of 3 peak picking algorithms (Centwave, FeatureFinderMetabo, ADAP)
  * Parameters optimization: SLAW allows the parameters optimization for all the peak pickers considered, in an efficient manner.